 Observations

 The WG notes that this question relates to the concern expressed by the Internationalized Registration Data Working Group (IRD-WG) in its report that there are costs associated with providing translation and transliteration of contact information.
-For example, if a policy development process determined that the registrar must translate or transliterate contact information, this policy would place a cost burden on the registrar.
+For example, if a policy development process determined that the registrar must transform contact information, this policy would place a cost burden on the registrar.

-However, as the WG has concluded that it would not be desirable to require translation and transliteration of contact information, there is no need to make a general decision on the distribution of the financial burden.
+However, as the WG has concluded that it would not be desirable to require transformation of contact information, there is no need to make a general decision on the distribution of the financial burden.
 Stakeholders who decide to transform contact information, will have to bear the costs themselves.

 Recommendations: